OpenZeppelin/cairo-contracts/docs/Extensibility.md

 - `A`: internal to a library, not meant to be used outside the module
 - `B`: part of the public API of a library
-- `C`: subset of B that is meant to be exported as-is by contracts
+- `C`: subset of B that is ready to be exported as-is by contracts
 - `S`: storage variables

 Then: